$8 Trillion Alternative Energy Boom Is a Win for Copper

 A bright spot for copper demand, however, is the eurozone, whose own flash PMI hit a 49-month high of 54.1.
 The expansion was led by Germany and France, which saw output rising at its sharpest rate since August 2011.

 Copper Keeping It Cool for Billions Around the World

 In the coming years, more and more people all over the globe will gain access to electricity, a growing percentage of which we will derive from renewable sources.
-In an interview with The Gold Report, my friend Gianni Kovacevic—whose 2014 book, My Electrician Drives a Porsche?, is an indispensable and entertaining resource on this topic—reminds us that by 2035, nearly 2 billion additional people will have an electricity bill.
+In an interview with The Gold Report, my friend Gianni Kovacevic—whose 2014 book, My Electrician Drives a Porsche?, is an indispensable and entertaining resource on this topic—reminds us that by 2035, nearly two billion people will have an electricity bill for the first time.